10 Amazing festivals of Ladakh

 11th to 12th July 2019

 The celebration at Hemis monastery commemorates Guru Padma Sambhava (The lotus born) and is the most famous of all monastic festivals.
 The masked dancers tell the tales of how the founder of Tantric Buddhism faced and defeated evil.
-In addition, a four-storied high Thangka (traditional painting) of Guru Padma Shambhava and other precious paintings are displayed in the courtyard during the festival.
+In addition, the festival displays a four-storied high Thangka (traditional painting) of Guru Padma Shambhava and other precious paintings in the courtyard.

 5. Thiksey, Karsha and Spituk Gustor